 In setting these performance measures, it was considered information provided by management about the Company's financial budget for the year as well as strategic and operational objectives.
 The graph below reflects the measures for current Company Scorecard.

 The following predefined metrics are relevant for the CEO and executive's compensation:

 - Safety

-- o No Serious Safety Incidents
+- No Serious Safety Incidents

-- o Proactive Safety Metrics
+- Proactive Safety Metrics

-- Financial Performance & Funding growth
+- Financial Performance

-- Adjusted PTC (pre-tax contribution) in USDMM
+- Adjusted PTC in USDMM

-- o Subsidiary Distributions in USDMM
+- Subsidiary distribution in USDMM

+- Operations

+- Operational KPIs metrics